regwiljr/hello-world/README.md

 # hello-world
 noob's R us

-my name is Rejoma.
+My name is Rejoma.
 I music and things sometimes with the stuff.